-- Eric joined the program in 2007 and was sponsored by Keith and Kathleen Kale.
+Eric joined the program in 2007 and was sponsored by Keith and Kathleen Kale.
 Since a young age, Eric has been a focused, dedicated student and has wanted to make his family proud.
-However, to get to where he is today hasn’t been easy.
+However, getting to where he is today hasn’t been easy.

 Eric attended G.S.U Primary School, one of our past partner primary schools, St. Joseph’s High School, and then graduated from Kenyatta University with a Degree in purchasing.

-Sponsors Keith and Kathleen Kale said, “We are very proud of Eric and his accomplishments.
-By keeping steadily on track he was able to work his way through university and get his degree.
+His sponsors Keith and Kathleen Kale said, “We are very proud of Eric and his accomplishments.
+By keeping steadily on track, he was able to work his way through university and get his degree.
 He worked so hard and so many hours, it is inspiring.
 Congratulations to this fine young man.”